Close Menu

 Both options represent an empty value.
 When we create a variable but don’t give it a value, it automatically gets a special marker called “undefined.”

 “Null” is another special value that represents “nothing” or “empty.”
-If we want to clear the value of a variable intentionally, we set it to “null” by assigning it manually, like this: foo = null
+If we want to clear the value of a variable intentionally, we set it to “null” by assigning it manually, like this: foo = null.

 5. Arrow functions and the differences from regular functions.

-- Arrow functions can’t use the
+1. Arrow functions can’t use the arguments object.

-object. - They have a different syntax compared to regular functions.
+2. They have a different syntax compared to regular functions.

-value from the surrounding scope. - Arrow functions can’t be used as constructor functions, meaning you can’t create objects with them using the
+4. Arrow functions can’t be used as constructor functions, meaning you can’t create objects with them using the new keyword.

 6. What is a closure and why are they needed?